 Farmhouse owned and occupied by Benjamin Turner

-Some 90 years after the property was built, the farmhouse was owned by farmer, Benjamin Turner.
-At the time of the Great Ellingham Inclosures c.1799, Benjamin Turner owned four messuages (dwellinghouses with outbuildings a land), a cottage, a blacksmith’s shop and various parcels of land.
+At the turn of the 18th century and the inclosures of Great Ellingham, the farmhouse was owned by farmer, Benjamin Turner.
+The property was one of four messuages (dwellinghouses with outbuildings a land), owned by Turner together with a cottage, a blacksmith’s shop and various parcels of land.
 Benjamin lived in one of the messuages, and let the other properties to tenants.

 The numbering used in a Particulars & Valuation of Great Ellingham dated 1800, corresponds with the numbering used in an 1802 Map of the village.
 Schedules show that Benjamin Turner owned the following land and property (in addition to other land and properties):